ngiger/redmine_medelexis/README.md

 The script scripts/convert_test_abo_to_orders.rb converts all open 'TRIAL' issues older than 1 month into 'LICENSED'.
 It should be run daily with a cron scripts.
 E.g. `/etc/cron.daily/onvert_test_abo_to_orders.sh` could have the following content.

     #!/bin/bash
-    cd /path/to/redmine/checkout && bundle exec ruby script/rails runner plugins/redmine_medelexis/scripts/convert_test_abo_to_orders.rb
+    cd /path/to/redmine/checkout && bundle exec ruby bin/rails runner plugins/redmine_medelexis/scripts/convert_test_abo_to_orders.rb

-It will add the log entries like this to the system log
+It will add the log entries like this to a log file in the current directory name like <fqdn>.log

 > Aug 11 20:28:11 host user: redmine_medelexis: issue_to_licensed took 1 second for ids 20,21,22